 In connection with the issuance of the 2024 Notes and 2026 Notes, the Company entered into Capped Calls, which were not included for purposes of calculating the number of diluted shares outstanding, as their effect would have been anti-dilutive.
-The Capped Calls are expected to partially offset the potential dilution to the Company's Class A common stock upon any conversion of the 2024 Notes and 2026 Notes.
-The Company has not exercised any of its Capped Calls as of October 31, 2021.
+The Capped Calls are expected to partially offset the potential dilution to the Company's common stock upon any conversion of the 2024 Notes and the 2026 Notes.
+The Company has not exercised any of its Capped Calls as of April 30, 2022.